 However, any of the following light sources could potentially be used in an optical compressor gain reduction circuit:

 - Light-emitting diode (LED): a semiconductor diode that glows when a voltage is applied.
 Opto compressor LEDs are often designed to provide specific attack, release and voltage-to-brightness characteristics.

 - Electroluminescent device: two conductive plates separated by a small gap (similar to a capacitor).
 Electroluminescent devices offer fast attack times and a brightness that is directly proportional to the input voltage.

 - Fluorescent bulb: a low-pressure mercury vapour gas-discharge lamp that uses fluorescence to produce light.
 Fluorescent bulbs are rather non-linear in terms of input voltage and brightness.

 - Incandescent bulb: a lamp that emits light via the heating of its filament.
 Thermal inertia causes slow reaction times between brightness and input voltage.

-Although light is incredibly fast, optical compressors are actually rather slow (compared to FET and VCA types, at least) since the light source and LDR is not particularly fast.
+Although light is incredibly fast, optical compressors are actually rather slow (compared to FET and VCA types, at least) since the light source and LDR are not particularly fast.